donggori2025/donggori/docs/db-migration-sql.md

 );
 create index if not exists idx_phone_otps_phone on public.phone_otps(phone);

+-- 이메일 OTP 기록 테이블
+create table if not exists public.email_otps ( id uuid primary key default gen_random_uuid(), email text not null, code text not null, purpose text not null, expires_at timestamptz not null, consumed_at timestamptz, created_at timestamptz not null default now()
+);
+create index if not exists idx_email_otps_email on public.email_otps(email);

 -- 메시지 로그 테이블
 create table if not exists public.message_logs ( id uuid primary key default gen_random_uuid(),